mir-lab/touchdesigner-summit-2019-large-systems/README.md

 You can download the save tox from here:
 * [TouchDesigner-save-external](https://github.com/raganmd/touchdesigner-save-external)

 ## Using Custom Parameters and Building Blueprints
+Working with Custom Parameters is really a game changer for TouchDesigner.
+These made for monumental leaps in building compoents without having to write a complex Python interface, or create a control panel - both of which could be major time commitments.
+We wont cover the whole gamut of pieces that come along with using custom parameters, but we will take a little time to understand how we can best take advantage of them when building something like blueprints.

+What's a blueprint?
+In this context, we can think of a blueprint as a code block that has all of the scaffolding that we need for a particular job.
+We'll specifically be looking at displays, and how we think about creating pieces for different types of outputs.
+The handles you need for controlling a projector are a little different than what you think of for a projector.
+The big picture here, however, is we want to think of these modules as being general enough to be applied in many use cases, and to have any needed parameters exposed at the top level as Custom Parameters.
+In an ideal world, we NEVER reach into this component, and any change we make inside is something that all other instances of this component will have.
+This concept is already familiar to us in Touch as Clones, and what we're up to here is very similar.

 You can learn more about Custom Paramters here:
 * [Elburz on Custom Pars](https://www.elburz.io/touchdesigner-beginner-tricks/)
 * [Custom Pars and Cue Building](https://matthewragan.com/2019/05/06/touchdesigner-case-study-custom-parameters-and-cues/)

 ## Automation Example - Displays
+To really dig down to the nitty gritty we'll take a look at how some of this works when writing a custom automation script.
+This will be similar to what we might do with a replicator COMP, but instead we'll end up with full control of how we set-up, place, name, and initialize our pieces.
+Digging deep here will give us some better insight into what the automation process looks like, as well as the concepts you need for applying these same ideas to other pieces in your projects.
+As a bonus we'll walk away from this portion of the workshop being able to re-configure our project just by altering a text file.
+That might not seem rad, but it means faster setup, configuration, and freedom from all of the fussy parts of getting a configuration ready either for a permanent installation, or for a VJ set.

 ## Python Inheritance - Going to the Next Level
+Finally, we'll wrap the day with a look at some OOP concepts that you can use to take what we've done to the next level.
+Specifically, we'll look at Inheritance.
+Believe it or not we already understand this concept very deeply just working with Touch, and this will be a chance for us to deepen and extend our perspective.

 ## Wrap
+By the end of the workshop we should have converged a whole host of concepts.
+From the abstract and conceptual frames that help us plan out our work, to the nitty gritty process of writing our extensions we'll do a little bit of all of it.
+Our hope is that you'll walk away from this workshop not only with an idea of how to start approaching your large projects, but also how to better create modular approaches that help you stop repeating yourself from project to project.